 Both the dugong and manatees are slow-moving, and this does lead to damage by boats.
 Many can be seen with propeller marks on them.

 Both the dugong and the manatee are torpedo-shaped with front flippers but no hind flippers.
 The dugong and the Amazonian manatee can weigh up to 400 kg, but the African and West Indian manatees can weigh up to 1500 kg.
 Although very heavy, they are buoyant in part to lungs that are long and thin.

 They can live between fifty and seventy years and eat a herbivorous diet.
 This includes water weeds and other water vegetation.

-Tubulidentata consists of only family and one species, the aardvarks.
-Aardvarks have a long snout which they use to sniff out ants and termites.
+Tubulidentata consists of only one family and one species, the aardvarks.
+Aardvarks have a long snout, which they use to sniff out ants and termites.
 Aardvarks primarily use their sense of smell to find food.

 They have a long, sticky tongue, which they use to get the ants and termites out of their mounds.
 They are excellent at using their claws to get termites out of the hard mounds in the savannahs of Africa.
 Their claws are adapted for digging, with a shovel-like shape.

 Aardvarks are large, up to seven feet in length, and can weigh up to 140 pounds.
 They have long ears and a thick tail.
 Aardvarks are quick and can run up to 40 kmh (25 mph.)

 Tubulidentata are thought to be the last living group of primitive ungulates.

-Monotremata is the oldest order of mammals, and have features that are both reptilian and birdlike.
-Monotremata are the only mammals that give birth to their young through hatching eggs.
-They are also unique in that they have a single opening for their digestive, genital organs are urinary tract.
+Monotremata is the oldest order of mammals and has features that are both reptilian and birdlike.
+Monotremata is the only mammals that give birth to their young through hatching eggs.
+They are also unique because they have a single opening for their digestive, genital organs are urinary tract.

 There are only five species of Monotremata, made up of the duck-billed platypus and four species of echidna.
-The echidna are also known as spiny anteaters.
+The echidna is also known as spiny anteaters.
 These can all be found in Australia and New Guinea and are the Western long-beaked echidna, Eastern long-beaked echidna, short-beaked echidna, and Sir David’s long-beaked echidna.